Lavin-tom/Lavin-tom.github.io/Readme.md

 ## Code inspired from
 #### Profile page inspired from [Mark Tareshawty](https://github.com/btmills/tarebyte.github.io) and [Brandon Mills](https://github.com/btmills)
 #### Time line code copied from [Ritesh Kumar](https://codepen.io/ritz078)
+#### Disclaimer: The logos of other companies displayed on this webpage are used solely for illustrative purposes and do not imply endorsement or affiliation.
+All logos remain the property of their respective owners.
+If you are a representative of any of the companies or organizations whose logos are featured and have concerns about their usage, please contact me, and i will promptly address your inquiries.